30 Ways to Use the Verb “Stand”

 • The two countries had a long-standing dispute with each other over a piece of territory.

-• It helps to remind us of the long-standing peace between England and France and reminds us to continue that peace.
+• It serves as a reminder of the long-standing peace between England and France, encouraging us to maintain that peace.

 Stand in awe of someone/something